kom41k/pippog/README.md

 # pippog
-this game lika a shit
+this game like a shit